The All Natural Vegan

 Wet Ingredients:

 • Pecan Butter - The key ingredient in this cookie recipe is the Wilderness Poets pecan butter.
 This pecan nut butter is a mix of raw pecans and raw cashews.
 This makes it super smooth and creamy.
 Not only does this nut butter have the ultimate creamy texture, but it's made with the best quality pecans.
-They are organic and the nut butter is processed at a low temperature to retain as many of the nutrients as possible.
-If you're interested in ordering some goodies from Wilderness Poets, my code: "NATURALVEGAN" gets you $10 off!
+They are organic, and the nut butter is processed at a low temperature to retain as many of the nutrients as possible.

-• Vanilla Extract - I always recommended using Mexican Vanilla extract when baking.
-It has a much richer flavor, and instantly elevates any baked good.
+• Vanilla Extract - I always recommend using Mexican Vanilla extract when baking.
+It has a much richer flavor and instantly elevates any baked good.

 • Water - You will need water to create the flax egg.